millette/dat-shell/README.md

 ### Optimizations (speed or size)
 * Replace marked-terminal and update-notifier with smaller equivalents
-* Replace mississippi with used modules (pipeline, etc.)

 ### Ideas from #dat on freenode (IRC)
 * creationix: would be cool to have the ability to run scripts in dat-shell